johnasp/johnaspinall.co.uk/_posts/portfolio/2019-06-01-booking-genius.md

 tasks: Ideation, visual design, user flows, prototypes
 caption: Booking.com
 category: Portfolio
-excerpt: UX Designer on a project to integrate the new "Genius" user loyalty promotions into the user journey.
+excerpt: Mobile and desktop eCommerce interaction design - integrating new 'genius' loyalty program for Booking.com Transport division.
 ---

 <strong>UX Designer</strong> on a project to formulate solutions, concepts and designs for the new "Genius" user loyalty program.